Upgrading WordPress

 What if it is not updated?

 On this page there are some ideas and suggestions on how to upgrade.
-In many cases it will not be possible to upgrade the operating system, include new PHP versions, so will have to migrate WordPress to an updated hostingHosting A web hosting service is a type of Internet hosting service that allows individuals and organizations to make their website accessible via the World Wide Web..
+In many cases it will not be possible to upgrade the operating system, include new PHP versions, so you will have to migrate WordPress to an updated hostingHosting A web hosting service is a type of Internet hosting service that allows individuals and organizations to make their website accessible via the World Wide Web..

 Many assumptions will be made in this document, as each case will be different.
 Before doing any kind of upgrade, please make a backupBackup A backup is a copy of computer data taken and stored elsewhere so that it may be used to restore the original after a data loss event.
 Backups can be used to recover data after its loss from data deletion or corruption, or to recover data from an earlier time.
 Backups provide a simple form of disaster recovery. of all site data: WordPress files, Database, Certificates and OS / Services configurations.

 IMPORTANT: This is a very manual process, not a massive one.
-There will be probably losses and some updates will be needed after the upgrade.
+There will probably be losses and some updates will be needed after the upgrade.

 In case only a major version (X.X) is indicated, use its minor (X.X.x) latest version available.